SNAP study

 A one-off neurocognition and neurophysiology assessment appointment which:

-• involves computer-based tasks assessing attention and memory
+• involves computer-based tasks assessing attention and memory, and

 • involves an electroencephalography (EEG) – a non-invasive test that tracks and records electrical brain activity.